gnieboer/tsp-redesign/pages/account-basics/how-tsp-fits.md

 If you’re a FERS employee hired before August 1, 2010, you already have a TSP account with accruing Agency Automatic (1%) Contributions.
 In addition, you can choose to make contributions to your account from your pay and receive Agency Matching Contributions.

-To make a contribution election, use your agency’s electronic payroll system (e.g., Employee Express) or complete and submit [Form TSP-1](/PDF/forms/tsp-1.pdf), *Election Form*.
+To make a contribution election, use your agency’s electronic payroll system (e.g., Employee Express) or complete and submit [Election Form](/PDF/forms/tsp-1.pdf), *Form TSP-1*.

 </div>
   </li><li>